didx-xyz/acapy-cloud/app/tests/e2e/README.md

   - delete exchange records

 - Verifier
-  - create request (Anoncreds is tested by Bob??)
+  - create request (AnonCreds is tested by Bob??)
   - No proofs for dif_proof/json_ld type

 - Wallet